Random discrete concave functions on an equilateral lattice with periodic Hessians: Introduction

 We next let $\rho$ be a probability measure on $V(\T_n)$, and prove using the Brunn-Minkowski inequality that for any $g \in \R^{V(\T_n)}$, the measure of the $l_\infty-$ball $B_\infty(g, \eps_{0.5}n^2)$ of radius $\eps_{0.5}$ around $g$ is less or equal to the measure of $B_\infty(\rho\ast g, \eps_{0.5}n^2)$, where $\ast$ denotes convolution on $\T_n$.
 For $g \in P_n(s) \cap K$, we show the existence of a character $\psi_{k_0\ell_0}$ of $\T_n$, where $\psi_{k_0\ell_0}(i, j) = \exp\left(\frac{2\imath\pi(k_0 i + \ell_0 j)}{n}\right)$ such that, if we set $\rho$ to $ \frac{2 + \psi_{k_0\ell_0} + \psi_{-k_0\, - \ell_0}}{2},$ then $\rho \ast g = \Re(\theta_{k_0\ell_0}\psi_{k_0\ell_0})$ is the real part of a complex exponential of low frequency and large amplitude.
 This allows us to reduce our problem to one of bounding from above the probability measure of $B_\infty(\Re(\theta_{k_0\ell_0}\psi_{k_0\ell_0}), \eps_{0.5}n^2)$, where we have an a priori lower bound on $\theta_{k_0\ell_0}$ and an a priori upper bound on $k_0^2 + \ell_0^2.$

 In order to do this, we partition $\T_n$ into squares $\square_{ij}$ of sidelength $n_1 \approx \eps_1 n$, with a small residual set of vertices and define a set of boundary vertices $\b$ that is the union of all the sides of all the squares.
 This is a ``double layer" boundary, and conditioning on the values taken by $g$ on $\b$ , results in the values taken by $g$ on the different $\square_{ij}$ being completely decoupled.
 In particular, this allows us to bound from above the measure of $B_\infty(\Re(\theta_{k_0\ell_0}\psi_{k_0\ell_0}), \eps_{0.5}n^2)\cap K $, by an integral over $\R^{\b}$ of the product of the measures of the projections on the different $\R^{\square_{ij}},$ of certain sections of this polytope defined by the conditioning.
 The Hessian of $\Re(\theta_{k_0\ell_0}\psi_{k_0\ell_0})$ varies from point to point as a scalar multiple of a fixed vector that is very close to $(k_0(k_0 + \ell_0), -k_0\ell_0, \ell_0(k_0 + \ell_0)),$ in $\R^3$.
 Using an inequality involving the anisotropic surface area of a convex set that can be derived from the Brunn-Minkowski inequality, we obtain from the above product of measures of projections, a more convenient upper bound of the form where $t_{ij} - s$ are, roughly speaking, average Hessians of $\Re(\theta_{k_0\ell_0}\psi_{k_0\ell_0})$ on the respective squares $\square_{ij}$.
 Theorem~\ref{thm:2} now follows from an inequality relating $\f(t_{ij})$, $\f(s)$, the superdifferential $\partial \f(s)$, and a lower bound on the defect This lower bound follows from the quadratic inequality involving $w_0, w_1$ and $w_2$ in (\ref{eq:w}) via a discriminant computation.
 More specifically, we show that (\ref{eq:w}) implies that $(w_0, w_1, w_2) \cdot (k_0(k_0 + \ell_0), -k_0\ell_0, \ell_0(k_0 + \ell_0))$ is bounded away from zero, with some quantitative control on this.
-This essentially corresponds to proving the strict concavity of $\log f$ at any $s$ in the directions that matter, though this is not estabilished in general.
+This essentially corresponds to proving the strict concavity of $\log \f$ at any $s$ in the directions that matter, though this is not estabilished in general.
+In fact, at points $s$ such that that the surface tension $\sigma(s) = - \log \f$ is strictly convex, Theorem~\ref{thm:1} shows that concentration occurs for a random point in $P_n(s)$ with respect to the $\ell_\infty$ norm, by a simpler argument.